andela-snwuguru/yii-easy-dev/README.md

 # YII Easy Development (YED)
-YED is a project that facilitate rapid web application development using YII Framework.
+YED is a module that facilitate rapid web application development using YII Framework.
 YED gives your YII Model an ORM feel, you only need to define the columns configurations in the model and execute YED migration.

 YED also have a base controller that implements dynamic CRUD which works for all models.
 The base controller have several class properties that you can configure to your taste.